 If you are considering trying the 5:2 diet, please check with your doctor first.
-Anyone over 60 who is on medication or suffering from health issues such as diabetes or should seek medical advice before embarking on any form of fasting.
+Anyone over 60 who is on medication or suffering from health issues such as diabetes or heart disease should seek medical advice before embarking on any form of fasting.

 When you get the go ahead for fasting, the first thing to do is buy or download a calorie counter.
-Then download some low-calorie, but healthy recipes.
+Then download some low-calorie but healthy recipes.

 You don’t have to live on smoothies and juices for the whole day.
 Chose two days to fast when you haven’t got a lot to do, either physically or socially.
 Mondays and Wednesdays are the best for me as I usually have a quiet day working at home broken up by a Pilates class and a gentle dog walk.

 If you have never fasted before, start slowly by extending the time between your supper and your first meal the next day.
-If you eat at 7.00 p.m. and have breakfast at 11.00 a.m. the next day you will have accomplished a 16 hour fast without even trying!
+If you eat at 7.00 p.m. and have breakfast at 11.00 a.m. the next day you will have accomplished a 16-hour fast without even trying!

 The when and how you eat your 500-600 calories a day is up to you.
 Experiment.
 Some prefer a proper breakfast, such as egg on toast and then use up the rest of their calories at supper time, eating nothing in between.
 Others need to eat three times a day, and will have low calorie snacks such as a crisp bread with low calorie cream cheese and steamed veggies in the evening.

 Drink plenty of water and hot drinks throughout the day.
-A glass of room temperature water usually stops my hunger pains in its tracks!
+A glass of room temperature water usually stops my hunger pains in their tracks!
 A cup of miso soup is only 25 calories so is also a great filler.

 My Personal Version of the 5:2 Diet